48 Hours in Jerusalem: Recommended 2-Day Itinerary

 In terms of getting around, the new and modern light railway is a joy to use and, of course, within the Old City, you’re confined to walking anyway.
-Consider taking part in the best-reviewed Jerusalem tours if you need some fellow travellers.
+Consider taking part in the best-reviewed Jerusalem tours if you need some fellow travelers.
 On a practical level, we’d advise dressing modestly (long trousers for men and skirts or dresses below the knee/tops with sleeves for women) to show respect for many of the holy places.
-Finally, if possible, try and plan your trip between Monday-Thursday, since Friday-Sunday are days of rest for Muslims, Jews and Christians respectively.
+Finally, if possible, try and plan your trip between Monday-Thursday, since Friday-Sunday are days of rest for Muslims, Jews, and Christians respectively.
 Here, then, is our guide to Jerusalem in 48 hours...good luck and enjoy!

 Day 1.
 The Old City and Temple Mount

-The Old City has an atmosphere and energy that’s hard to describe - full of winding alleyways, exotic smells, places of worship on every corner and 16th-century Ottoman walls, the city has immense religious and cultural symbolism.
-Its actual size is not large - it measures less than a square kilometre - but boasting thousands of years of history, and drought over tooth and nail by invaders, it really does pack a holy punch!
+The Old City has an atmosphere and energy that’s hard to describe - full of winding alleyways, exotic smells, places of worship on every corner, and 16th-century Ottoman walls, the city has immense religious and cultural symbolism.
+Its actual size is not large - it measures less than a square kilometer - but boasting thousands of years of history, and drought over tooth and nail by invaders, it really does pack a holy punch!

-The Old City itself is divided into four quarters - Christian, Jewish, Muslim and Armenian - with many buildings laying underneath the streets themselves.
+The Old City itself is divided into four quarters - Christian, Jewish, Muslim, and Armenian - with many buildings laying underneath the streets themselves.
 The present street plan dates back more or less to Byzantine times and is bisected by an east-west road (thus the four quarters).

 Bethesda Pools, Jerusalem.
 Photo credit: © Shutterstock

 Christian Sites in the Old City of Jerusalem